Influenza Virus

 Who should be tested for influenza?

 In most healthy individuals, the flu is self-limited and uncomplicated.
-In high-risk individuals (eg, the immunocompromised, infants, the elderly, pregnant women, residents of long-term care facilities), the flu can result in serious complications, including hospitalization and increased mortality risk.
+In high-risk individuals (eg, immunocompromised persons, infants, elderly individuals, pregnant individuals, and residents of long-term care facilities), the flu can result in serious complications, including hospitalization and death.
 The Infectious Diseases Society of America (IDSA) and the CDC recommend testing if the results will influence management decisions, such as whether to initiate antiviral therapy.
 If influenza has been documented in the area, testing is not necessary for otherwise healthy outpatients with signs and symptoms consistent with influenza.
-See the Indications for Testing section for specific testing recommendations.
+Refer to the Indications for Testing section for specific testing recommendations.

 When is it appropriate to perform combined testing (cotesting) for SARS-CoV-2, respiratory syncytial virus, and influenza?